frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 But she will bring us back to hope, and she will bring hope back to us.

-St. John Damascene says: "Our Lady is rest for those who work, consolation for those who weep, medicine for the sick, a harbor for those assailed by tempests, pardon for sinners, sweet relief for the sad, succor for those who implore."
+St. John Damascene says: "Our Lady is rest for those who work, consolation for those who weep, medicine for the sick, a harbor for those assailed by tempests, pardon for sinners, sweet relief for the sad, succor for those who implore" (John Damascene, *Homily on the Dormition of the Blessed Virgin Mary*).

 Beside her we are able to live the immense joy of the Resurrection.

 We are told in St. John, "Standing by the cross of Jesus were his mother and his mother\'s sister, Mary of Cleophas, and Mary Magdalene" (John 19:25).

 These women are standing; they are full of strength.
 They haven\'t run away.
 It makes us look to the women in difficult moments.
 Women stand beside the cross.
-They are not leaning up against the cross or complaining about the cross, or running away from the cross.
+They are not leaning up against the cross, or complaining about the cross, or running away from the cross.

 It\'s a reminder to us that "joy and happiness in this world have their roots in the form of a cross" (J. Escrivá, *Christ Is Passing By*, Point 43).

 "When Jesus therefore saw his mother and the disciple whom he loved standing by, he said to his mother, 'Woman, behold your son'" (John 19:26).

 It might have been easier for Our Lord if Our Lady had not been there, not having to witness this butchery.
-But Our Lord has to endure everything, and so His mother has also to be present.
+But Our Lord has to endure everything, and so His Mother has also to be present.
 He chooses this moment to give us and the whole of humanity to Our Lady as Our Mother.

 "Woman, behold your child."
 Look at your child and never stop looking at your child.